stand-art/jaxn/Discussion.md

 ## Comments

-JAXN allows comments, however, they are a presentation detail and must not have any effect on the serialization tree or representation graph.
+JAXN allows comments, however, they are a presentation detail and must not have any effect on the serialization tree, representation graph or events generated.
 In particular, comments are not associated with a particular node.
 This improves interoperability and ensures that the main concern why comments are not part of JSON is taken care of.
 The usual purpose of a comment is to communicate between the human maintainers of a file.
 A typical example is comments in a configuration file.

 Michael Bolin writes: